Plot Summary (Carrie) Carrie

 The hand from the grave proves the doctor wrong

 In the epilogue, Sue's mother reports that Sue is sleeping too much but improving.
 A doctor says she will forget.
 Sue dreams of visiting the rubble of the White house.
 A "For Sale" sign reads "Carrie White burns in hell."
 As Sue bends to place flowers, a hand -- Carrie's hand -- shoots up from the ground and grabs her wrist.
 Sue screams.
-Mrs. Snell rushes in: "It's all right.
-I'm here."
-The opening image showed Carrie screaming while girls threw things at her.
+Mrs. Snell holds her: "It's all right.
+I'm here."b40 The opening image showed Carrie screaming while girls threw things at her.
 The closing image shows Sue screaming while her mother holds her.
 The symmetry argues that cruelty creates consequences that outlive everyone involved.

 Sources